 - 1/2 cup heavy cream (or a lighter cream mixed with 2 tsp. cornstarch)

 Heat the oil in a large Dutch oven over medium-high heat.
-Saute the garlic, rosemary and sage, stirring, for about one minute.
-Add the pork loin to the pan, carefully placing it on top of the herbs.
 Saute the pork for about 5 minutes on each side, then remove it to a plate.
+In the same pan over medium heat, saute the garlic, rosemary and sage, stirring, for about one minute.
 Add the wine to the pan and use a wooden spoon to scrape the bottom of the pan.
 Cook until the smell of the alcohol has disappeared, about 1 to 2 minutes.

 Lower the heat under the pan to low-medium heat.
 Return the pork to the pan and season with salt and pepper.
 Partially cover with a lid and cook for about 1 1/2 hours (considerably less if you're using pork tenderloins instead.
 Rely on a thermometer to check for doneness), flipping the pork and scraping the bottom of the pan every 20 minutes or so.
 Keep an eye on it, making sure there continues to be some liquid in the pan.
 Add 1/4 cup of warm water if necessary.